 Within the American Library Association, Casey has served on the Subject Analysis Committee's Subcommittee on Genre Form Implementation and currently chairs its successor group, the Subcommittee on Faceted Vocabularies.
 A longtime contributor to the NACO-Music Project and BIBCO Music Funnel, he also currently serves PCC as member-at-large on the Policy Committee and as BIBCO Music Funnel Coordinator.

-Casey is the 2019 recipient of both MLA's Richard S. Hill Award and ALA's Esther J. Piercy Award.
+Casey is the 2019 recipient of both MLA's Richard S. Hill Award and ALA's Esther J. Piercy Award, and is the 2021 recipient of MOUG's Distinguished Service Award.
 Outside of librarianship, he is active as a freelance violist, violinist, pianist, arranger, and writer on music.

 Casey Mullin holds a Bachelor of Music degree from Western Washington University and a Master of Library Science (music librarianship specialization) from Indiana University Bloomington, where he also performed with the Philharmonic Orchestra, the Jacobs School of Music's top-caliber symphonic ensemble.
 His instructors have included Matthew Michelic of Lawrence University, Eric Kean of WWU and Ruth Freeman of the San Francisco Ballet Orchestra.
 As a chamber and orchestral musician, he is equally at home on the viola, violin and piano.
 He was a member of Seattle-based string quartet Muse, the Madrona String Quartet of Bellingham, Washington, and most recently the Grace Note Chamber Players of Palo Alto, California, a group specializing in the music of Frank Bridge and other unjustly neglected composers.